Droslj/scRNA-seq-pancreatic-islets-P/README.md

 The contents of this study:
  - This study examined the functional changes of different pancreatic cells under conditions of metabolic stress (overnutrition).<br>
- - I performed complete scRNA cell raw data processing using different platforms and tools.
+ - I performed complete scRNA cell raw data processing using different platforms and tools
  - Final functional analysis was performed using scanpy.

 # Processing flow